Takaki0403/ruby_learner/README.md

 This app makes a directory in your Home-Directory, 'ruby_learner'.
 If you confirm your learning history, you should check ruby_learner/workshop/restore.

+## If it cannot be executed due to an error

+I think the cause is your workshop-directory.
+Please execute this command in your Home-Directory.

+     $ rm -rf ruby_learner

 ## Development

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).